tchen0123/Solutions-to-CLRS/README.md

 # Solutions-to-CLRS
-Partcial solutions to CLRS.
+Partial solutions to CLRS.
 Using C++ 11.